merliseclyde/sta721-F16/STA721_F15_web/syllabus/index.md

-### Takehome Exam
+### Takehome Data Analysis Problem

-The objective of the TakeHome Exam is to give you independent applied research experience using real data and statistical methods.
+The objective of the TakeHome is to give you independent applied research experience using real data and statistical methods.
 You will use all (relevant) techniques learned in this class to analyze a dataset provided by me.

-Further details on the TakeHome Exam will be provided as due dates approach.
+Further details on the TakeHome will be provided as due dates approach.

 Note that you **must score at least 30% of the points on the TakeHome Exam in order to pass this class**.